 Rachel Shenton’s heartfelt tale of a profoundly deaf child who is struggling to communicate is brought to life by Director Chris Overton.
-Writer and Actress Rachel Shenton (Switched at Birth) stars in the film, alongside newcomer Maisie Sly and Rachel Fielding (Secret Diary of a Call Girl).
+Writer and Actress Rachel Shenton (Switched at Birth) stars in The Silent Child (2017), alongside newcomer Maisie Sly and Rachel Fielding (Secret Diary of a Call Girl).

 As the film opens, the decision to have rural England shielded behind a wall of blinding fog works remarkably well; the audience loses their sense of sight whilst centred on Libby (Maisie Sly), a profoundly deaf girl and it adds a layer of uneasy experience.
 The fog, coupled with dreary conditions, contrast greatly with Joanne (Rachel Shenton) riding an old bike while wearing a vivid red coat – such great visualisation.
 It’s a poignant metaphor for Libby’s life – Joanne (a newly appointed social worker) appears to be the only ray of light piercing through the dense fog of her life.